arnicas/interactive-vis-course/Week8/README.md

 **Homework 3: Project Data Exploration (20pt)**

 Send me some graphic data explorations (3 different charts at least!) of data you may want to use in your project.
 This is NOT meant to be D3 work, but Excel charts, or Tableau images, or Google Charts, or whatever charting tool you want to use.
 Use actual data from UNICEF/World Bank/Other sources.
 Show me some graphical examples that you may want to explore in the project.
 Explain in text what each graph shows and why it is interesting, with perhaps some ideas on how to make it interactive.

 Put them in a document you can send me -- either email images & text, or Word, or a PDF...
 This is exploration stage!

 Email as "Exploration."

-**Extra Extra Credit**: If you have extra time and want to fix up something in one of your previous week's exercises (like last week's), I will take it and give you a few points depending on what you do to it.
+**Homework Extra Extra Credit**: If you have extra time and want to fix up something in one of your previous week's exercises (like last week's), I will take it and give you a few points depending on what you do to it.
 This is good because you want your gists to be great for portfolio work. :) Make sure it's a new gist and send me the old one as well, so I can compare.